 There will undoubtedly be times of frustration, just as there are in most relationships.
 But friendship is different than marriage, so unlike our marriage, maybe we can make our friendship work.

 I will always wish you the best.
 Always.
 How can I wish anything else for the father of my children?
-And honestly, I will probably always harbor a little resentment for some of the things you did and the way you treated me.
+And honestly, at the same time I will probably always harbor a little resentment for some of the things you did and the way you treated me.
 But I am constantly trying to focus more on the present and the future, rather than things that no longer matter.

 The last thing I want to do is thank you.
 Thank you for giving me the people I adore most in my life.
 The people who are my life.
 Without you, there is no them.